Mak2006/graph-nosql-labs/Cassandra Concepts.md

 ![](https://i.imgur.com/x7E3GTh.png)
 C* isa thus an AP database by defulat.

 Without Joins how does C* handle data.
-In C*, we create
+In C*, we create tables specific to the queries required, redundant data is there in the table.
+Tables are denormalized.
+As such when upsert is made it is written to multiple tables.

 ## Cassandra data types
 1. SET -  un ordered, list of strings.